VRConservation/cmp5/3_plan.md

 ---

 # PLAN
 This step in the Conservation Standards cycle focuses on developing key components of your overall **conservation plan** .
 Specifically, it involves using and building on your work in the Assess Step to define and develop your project’s scope, actions, theories of change, and associated goals and objectives (i.e., your **strategic plan** ).
 It also involves clarifying specific **information needs** and indicators and how you will monitor these (**monitoring plan**) and laying out how you will operationalize your work, considering various institutional and contextual factors (**operational plan**).
-As shown in {numref}`plans`, all this information contributes to your overall conservation plan.
+As shown in {numref}`8plans`, all this information contributes to your overall conservation plan.
 Step 3 Implement includes more information on the work plan element.

 :::{figure} zimage/8plans.png
-:name: plans
+:name: 8plans
 Relationships among different plans.
 Source: Adapted from Stewart 2016.
 Operationalising the Open Standards for the Practice of Conservation.
 :::